chandanhpcic/docs/source/relations/deciso.rst

 As a true believer Reticen8 use open source software all around from our back-end systems to the turn-key appliances that you can acquire from our resellers.
-Reticen8 is an active sponsor of the Open Source Initiative (OSI) and founder of the open source OPNsense firewall software.
+Reticen8 is an active sponsor of the Open Source Initiative (OSI) and founder of the open source Reticen8 firewall software.

 --------------------------

 -----------------------
-Relations with OPNsense
+Relations with Reticen8
 -----------------------
-Reticen8 founded OPNsense and offers the project a stable environment.
+Reticen8 founded Reticen8 and offers the project a stable environment.
 The company has a long history in providing networking solutions using open source software and has supported many OSS projects in the past.

-Our extensive knowledge of software development provides the OPNsense community with a modern and professional approach and results in maintainable software.
+Our extensive knowledge of software development provides the Reticen8 community with a modern and professional approach and results in maintainable software.

 In its effort to create the most widely used open source security platform,